 Use Your College's Career Center

-By finding an internship through your school's career center, you can ensure experience meets university standards for skill development and employee safety.
-These internships are also more likely to provide credits.
+By finding an internship through your school's career center, you can ensure the experience meets university standards for skills development and employee safety.
+These internships are also more likely to earn you academic credit.

 Leverage Your Network

 Talk to friends and family members with similar career interests for potential internship leads.
 Former employers, mentors, and coaches can also provide valuable advice since they know you on a professional level and can vouch for your character and work ethic.

 Contact Local Companies or Businesses

-Search Online Job Sites
+Use Job Search Sites

 How to Get an Internship